Land ingen Dúngaile: Marriages

 Princess Land had three famous husbands, who were kings in their own right; two of which reigned as High King over Ireland.

 She first married king Gáethíne mac Cináeda of Loíchsi from a territory neighboring her home region of Osraige by whom she had a son, Cennétig mac Gáethíne, (d.
 903), who also later reigned as king of Loíchsi.

 She was married again to the famous High King of all Ireland, Máel Sechnaill mac Máele Ruanaid (r.
 846 to 862) and gave birth to his formidable son Flann Sinna who was also High King from 879 to 916.
 She is thus also the grandmother of Flann's son, High King Donnchadh Donn mac Flainn.
 Her marriage to Máel Sechnaill is largely seen as part of a political alliance between the Dál Birn of Osraige and the Clann Cholmáin dynasty of Southern Uí Néill, as her brother Cerball mac Dúnlainge, king of Osraige also wedded Máel Sechnaill's daughter as an agreement in alienating Osraige away from the greater polity of Munster.
 The dual marriages however did not cease fighting between the two dynasties.
 Máel Sechnaill died in 862.

-On Máel Sechnaill's death, the Uí Néill kingship passed back to the northern branch, represented by Áed Findliath mac Néill, son of Niall Caille, who began his reign by marrying Máel Sechnaill's widow, (and Flann Sinna's mother) Land, which was Áed's second marriage and Land's third. Áed died in 879.
+On Máel Sechnaill's death, the Uí Néill kingship passed back to the northern branch, represented by Áed Findliath mac Néill, son of Niall Caille, who began his reign by marrying Land, which was Áed's second marriage and Land's third. Áed died in 879.

 Land ingen Dúngaile, princess of Osraige and queen of Tara, died in piety and penance at the monastery of Clonmacnoise in 890.